 - My H1B Visa expired, but my I-94 is valid.
-Am I in legal status in US ?
+Am I in legal status in the US?

-- I am on OPT, my F1 visa is expiring in a month, can I stay in US and work ?
+- I am on OPT, my F1 visa is expiring in a month.
+Can I stay in the US and work?

-- L1B Visa expired, but I-94 still valid, Can I stay in US Legally ?
+- My L1B Visa expired, but my I-94 is still valid.
+Can I stay in the US Legally?

-- H1B visa has expired and I have to travel for India ?
-What should I do ?
+- My H1B visa has expired, and I have to travel to India; what should I do?

-- H1B is expiring and I should travel for business.
-What are my options ?
+- My H1B is expiring, and I should travel for business.
+What are my options?

-This article will focus on clarifying the differences between US visa and Status.
-Also, we will address some of the common questions around the visa expiry.
+This article will focus on clarifying most of the above questions, including the differences between a US visa and ‘Status’ in the context of staying in the US on a Visa.
+Also, we will address some of the common questions on the US visa expiry.

 What is ‘Status’ or Lawful immigration Status mean in US Immigration ?

-- If your admission stamp says F1, it means that you are entering America on F1 Visa status.
+- F1 Visa: If your admission stamp says F1, it means that you are entering America on F1 Visa “status”.
 In the ‘until’ field, if it says D/S – it means Duration of Status.
 What D/S means is that as long as you maintain your current immigration status in US, you can stay in America.
 We will talk more below on how to maintain it.

-- If your admission stamp says H1B, you will be in US on H1B Visa status.
-The until field would indicate until what date you can stay in US, provided you maintain your status.
+- H1B Visa: If your admission stamp says H1B, you will be in the US on H1B Visa status.
+The until field would indicate until what date you can stay in the US (provided you maintain your status).